rambleraptor/christmastechsupport/_steps/03-twofactor.md

 ---
 layout: page
-title: Enable Two Factor Authentication on Websites
+title: Enable Two-Factor Authentication on Websites
 time: 1 hour
 ---
 Imagine somebody steals your bank password.
-It can sadly be easier than you'd like.
+Sadly, it can be easier than you'd like.
 They could get it from a data breach or phish you (trick you into typing it into a website that looks like your bank, but isn't).
 How could you stop them from logging into your bank and taking your money?

-Enter two-factor authentication (also called multi-factor, multi-step, etc, etc).
-Accounts with two factor authentication require two things to login: something you know (a password) and something you have (your phone).
+Enter two-factor authentication (also called multi-factor, multi-step, etc).
+Accounts with two-factor authentication require two things to login: something you know (a password) and something you have (your phone).
 A hacker would have to steal your cell phone from you and get your password to get into your bank.

 # Wait, so what's two-factor authentication?
 Two-factor authentication is the practice of getting a one-time use code from some physical thing you own (your phone).
 Every time you log in, you need a different code.
-The only place to get this code from one your second-factor (your phone), which is making up new codes every thirty seconds.
+The only place to get this code is from your second-factor (your phone), which is making up new codes every thirty seconds.
 This means that a hacker would need to steal your phone or else they could never know the code to log into your account.

 ## Types of Two Factor
 There's a bunch of different ways you can use two-factor.
 You've hopefully done one of these before.